- Reza Dana, MD, MPH, MSc

 - Harvard Medical School

 Episcleritis is defined by the abrupt onset of inflammation in the episclera of one or both eyes, typically presenting as redness, irritation, and watering of the eye with preserved vision.
 Most patients with episcleritis have a mild, isolated problem that responds readily to topical therapy alone and does not pose a threat to vision.
 Indeed, many patients with episcleritis require no treatment per se since the condition typically resolves over a short course.
 A small fraction of patients with episcleritis have an underlying systemic disease that signifies a serious health concern and that requires additional therapy.

 Approximately 70 percent of cases of episcleritis occur in females .
-It occurs most frequently in young and middle-aged adults, but may affect all age groups.
+It occurs most frequently in young and middle-aged adults but may affect all age groups.
 There are no reliable data regarding the true incidence of episcleritis since it is often mistaken for other conditions such as conjunctivitis or “pink eye.”

 Episcleritis is usually classified as either simple or nodular (picture 1 and picture 2).
-Simple episcleritis is usually sectoral in nature, confined to a carefully delimited portion of the episclera, but can also be diffuse, involving the entire surface of the eyeball.
+Simple episcleritis is usually sectoral, confined to a carefully delimited portion of the episclera, but can also be diffuse, involving the entire surface of the eyeball.
 Nodular episcleritis is raised and thus usually limited to just one area of the eyeball.